 The nightly festival hosts visitors from all over the world who come to take part in the magicians, jugglers, clowns, psychics, local musicians, artists, and food vendors that combine for an incredible cultural experience.

 In addition to it's names sake appeal, the area is also home to the Memorial Sculpture Garden.
 Here you'll find bronze busts of 39 men and women that have had a significant impact on the islands life and heritage.
-Not to mention a 20' monument commemorating the island rich hisory of ship-wreck salvaging.
+Not to mention a 20' monument commemorating the island rich history of shipwreck salvaging.
 The artist responsible for the sculptures, is James Mastin.

-Additionally, you'll find the Key West Shipwreck Historeum / Museum, the Old Post Office & Customs House (which serves as the Key West Museum and Art & History), the oldest attraction on Key West the Aquarium, as well as a number of fantastic restaurants.
+Additionally, you'll find the Key West Shipwreck Historeum / Museum, the Old Post Office & Customs House Museum (which serves as the Key West Museum and Art & History), the oldest attraction on Key West the Aquarium and Ripleys Believe It or Not as well as a number of fantastic restaurants.

 So, when taking in this beautiful, nightly show, be sure to stop an any of the numerous craft and souvenir booths, for that special Key West memento.
 Not to mention grabbing a tasty beverage to help wash it all down, with.